British Aerospace Sea Harrier: Design

 The Sea Harrier's cockpit includes a conventional centre stick arrangement and left-hand throttle.
 In addition to normal flight controls, the Harrier has a lever for controlling the direction of the four vectorable nozzles.
 The nozzles point rearward with the lever in the forward position for horizontal flight.
 With the lever back, the nozzles point downward for vertical takeoff or landing.
-The utility of the vertical landing capability of the Sea Harrier was demonstrated in an incident on 6 June 1983, when Sub Lieutenant Ian Watson lost contact with the aircraft carrier and had to land Sea Harrier ZA176 on the foredeck of the Spanish cargo ship Alraigo.
+The utility of the vertical landing capability of the Sea Harrier was demonstrated in an incident on 6 June 1983, when Sub Lieutenant Ian Watson lost contact with the aircraft carrier and had to land Sea Harrier ZA176 on the foredeck of the Spanish cargo ship Alraigo (The Alraigo incident).

 In 1998, the UK Defence Evaluation and Research Agency test-fitted an FA2 with AVPRO UK Ltd's Exint pods, small underwing compartments intended to be used for deployment of special forces.

 In 2005, a Sea Harrier was modified with an 'Autoland' system to allow the fighter to perform a safe vertical landing without any pilot interaction.
 Despite the pitching of a ship posing a natural problem, the system was designed to be aware of such data, and successfully performed a landing at sea in May 2005.